A Nodal Immersed Finite Element-Finite Difference Method: Discussion and Conclusion

 Following the work of Vadala-Roth~\etal~\cite{Vadala-Roth2020}, we adapt several standard solid mechanics benchmarks to the IB framework to test our method's capabilities for incompressible finite deformations and to explore different element types and choice of mesh factor ratio $\mfac$.
 Section~\ref{subsec:mfac} provides some guidance on the nodally coupled method's mesh spacing requirements.
 We also examine an implementation of the Turek-Hron benchmark as well as some three-dimensional problems.
 The large-scale dynamic FSI model of a bioprosthetic heart valve in a pulse-duplicator system developed by Lee et al~\cite{LeeJTCVS} was shown to yield remarkably consistent results for both nodal and elemental coupling strategies.
 Notably, this model was previously demonstrated to yield leaflet dynamics that are in excellent agreement with experimental data from the pulse-duplicator system~\cite{Lee2020,LeeJTCVS}.

-In all benchmarks, elemental and nodal coupling are in excellent agreement when $\mfac \leq 1$, but nodal coupling can sometimes exhibit poor accuracy with large values of $\mfac$.
+In all benchmarks considered herein, elemental and nodal coupling are in excellent agreement when $\mfac \leq 1$, but nodal coupling can sometimes exhibit poor accuracy with large values of $\mfac$.
 This is not surprising since, with relatively large element sizes, the interaction points will be far enough apart that there will be gaps in the Cartesian grid representation of the force density and, therefore, the potential for catastrophic leaks through the structure.
 Subsection~\ref{subsec:mfac} examines two cases in which nodal coupling performs significantly worse than elemental coupling with very large values of $\mfac$.
 As was shown in the work of Griffith and Luo~\cite{Griffith2017}, adaptive quadrature may be used to circumvent the oft-repeated rule of thumb for IB methods that the structural discretization must be twice as fine as the Cartesian grid.
-Our results suggest that even with nodal coupling, we are able to use structural meshes that are about twice as \emph{coarse} as the Cartesian grid for a shear-dominant case, which suggests that the commonly used rule on the spacing of IB points may need further investigation.
-Lee and Griffith~\cite{Lee2021} have shown that for pressure-loaded cases, the structural meshes must be relatively finer than or at least similar to the Cartesian grid to prevent force gaps with elemental coupling, and our results suggests that the same holds for nodal coupling.
+Our results suggest that even with nodal coupling, we are able to use structural meshes that are about twice as \emph{coarse} as the Cartesian grid for a shear-dominant case, which suggests that the commonly used rule on the spacing of interaction points may need further investigation.
+Lee and Griffith~\cite{Lee2021} have shown that for pressure-loaded cases, the structural node spacing must be at least as fine as the Cartesian grid and our results suggest that the same holds for nodal coupling.
 However, this is still worth noting because our result suggests that we may be able to use nodal spacings as large as $\mfac = 1$, which is again an improvement from the rule of thumb often cited for IB methods that structural nodes should be approximately half a meshwidth apart from each other.
 Further, numerical benchmarks suggest that the choice of the structural discretization is problem-dependent, which is consistent with prior studies of this methodology.